Aibar-S/Python-GUI-app-with-SQL/README.md

   - fpdf

 ## Appearance of the app
-The app look like on the picture below:
+The app looks like on the picture below:

 <p align="center">
   <img src="./img/app.PNG" alt="Size Limit CLI" width="738">